-Bus Liaisons: This team works closely with our bus drivers and staff to provide transportation to our participants along the routes.
+Bus Liaisons: (Closed for 2022) This team works closely with our bus drivers and staff to provide transportation to our participants along the routes.
 Bus Liaison Roadies provide moral support to Cyclists and Roadies who ride the SAG bus to camp.
 Must be able to read and communicate directions to bus drivers and provide TLC to Cyclists.

 Camp Signage: The Camp Signage team is responsible for the placement of signage around camp and helps to ensure that all participants can comfortably navigate through each camp.
 May include hanging signs on service tents, placement of sandwich boards and directional signage.
 Must be comfortable with lifting and walking long distances.

 Camp Store: Camp Store Roadies are responsible for the set-up and management of the AIDS/LifeCycle Camp Store and Tent.
 This is a customer service oriented job with lots of participant interaction!
 The Camp Store team does require lifting and transporting boxes of merchandise.
 Must be able to lift 40+ lbs.
 Please note: All Camp Store volunteers must submit to a background check prior to the event.